Suzanne Rancourt was born and raised in the mountains of West Central Maine. Her story is unique in that her rural, woodland upbringing offered

 Ms. Rancourt offers a variety of options for working one on one, in small groups, within your organization or home setting, which ever is most

 comfortable for the artist/recipient.
 Ms. Rancourt does conduct workshops and intensives at her residence in rural upstate NY.
 Fees are established

 according to each person, group, organization, and skills being sought by the recipient(s.)

 “There is something about being in Nature that allows us to seek at our own pace.
-This is what I bring into programs and settings that may not be able
+This is what I bring into programs, settings and people that may not be

 Ms. Rancourt is fully insured and creates programs to meet your needs.
 The next step on this Journey is yours.